analyst-one/oikaze/src/tutorial.md

 @use "./sizes.scss" as sizes;

 @forward "oikaze" with (
+  $sets: (
-  $default: (
+    default: (
       color: meta.module-variables(colors),
       size: meta.module-variables(sizes),
     )
+  )
 );
 ```

 In this file, we import the token files using the `@use` directive and assign them to colors and sizes namespaces, respectively.
-Then, we use the `meta.module-variables` function to retrieve the variables from the token files and pass them to Oikaze's `$default` configuration.
-Finally, we forward the oikaze module along with the theme configuration.
+Then, we use the `meta.module-variables` function to retrieve the variables from the token files and pass them to Oikaze's `default` token set.
+Finally, we then forward the oikaze module along with the theme configuration.

 ### 5. Using Oikaze with Default Set

-Now that we have our token files and main theme file set up, we can start using Oikaze in our project.
-Let's see how to use the default set of Oikaze functions to generate and retrieve CSS variables.
+Now that we have our token files and base set up, we can start using Oikaze in our project.
+Let's see how to use the default set of Oikaze functions to generate and retrieve CSS custom properties.

 In your SCSS code, import the main theme file: